 Students with disabilities who may require accommodations must contact the Office of Disability Services (512.245.3451) prior to taking the test.
 Verification of disability will be required.

 For CLEP testing times, see Testing Lab Hours.
-Please note that the CLEP College Composition exam allows 30 minutes more working time than other CLEP exams, so if you are taking this test, your deadline to arrive and begin your test will be 30 minutes earlier than the times listed.
+Please note that the CLEP College Composition exam and CLEP Modern Language exams allow 30 minutes more working time than other CLEP exams, so if you are taking this test, your deadline to arrive and begin your test will be 30 minutes earlier than the times listed.
 Extended time accommodations will also affect the latest time to begin a test.
 If you are entitled to extended time accommodations, please contact us to confirm the available starting times for your test.

 Current and future Texas State students should refer to the list of exams below that have been approved for course credit at Texas State.